- Author CRCNA

 Cotton Grain Cattle program: Crops for cattle

-This project is part of the CRCNA’s $8 million integrated farming systems Cotton, Grains and Cattle program across Northern Australia.
-Low growth rates during the dry season currently limit cattle production in Northern Australia.
-This project aims to foster intensification of the northern cattle industry by integrating northern cropping and cattle production systems to increase weight gains of cattle during the dry season.
-It will investigate the feasibility and profitability of supplementary feeding strategies (using feeds produced in Northern Australia) aimed at increasing cattle weight gain over the post weaning dry season to achieve a higher proportion of steers being turned off after one post weaning wet season and more efficient heifer performance from increased pre-mating weights.
-It’s expected this work will have flow-on effects on re-conception rates, calving distribution, average weaning weights and subsequently heifer mating weights this increasing the whole-of-herd productivity (as heifers and first lactation heifers make up a significant proportion (> 40%) of the breeding herd).
-The project will achieve this through: 1) Demonstrating the increases in dry season growth that can be achieved through feeding different crop products produced in northern Australia.
-This knowledge is needed for the other points below.
-2) Examining the whole-of-herd impacts of increased post weaning dry season growth on the structure, productivity and profitability of cattle herds in northern Australia; and determining the feed cost/cattle sale price combinations at which such strategies are profitable.
-3) Examining the impact of increased dry season growth on reducing whole-of-life methane emissions (i.e. steers turned off a year earlier, females are more productive and so fewer breeders are needed) and whether this could be an approved method for obtaining carbon credits
+This project is part of the CRCNA’s $8 million Integrated Farming Systems – Cotton, Grains and Cattle Program across northern Australia.
+Currently, low growth rates during the dry season limit cattle production in the region.
+This project aims to support the intensification of the northern cattle industry by integrating cropping and cattle production systems to increase weight gains during the dry season.
+The project will assess the feasibility and profitability of supplementary feeding strategies using locally produced feed to improve cattle weight gain during the post-weaning dry season.
+The goal is to enable a higher proportion of steers being to be turned off after one post-weaning wet season and to improve heifer performance through increased pre-mating weights.
+These improvements are expected to have flow-on effects on re-conception rates, calving distribution, average weaning weights, and ultimately, heifer mating weights – thereby increasing whole-of-herd productivity, especially as heifers and first-lactation cows make up more than 40% of the breeding herd.
+The project will achieve this through: Demonstrating improvements in dry season growth through feeding different crop products produced in northern Australia – providing foundational knowledge for the following objectives.
+Assessing the whole-of-herd impacts of increased post-weaning dry season growth on herd structure, productivity, and profitability.
+This includes identifying the feed cost and cattle sale price combinations at which strategies become economically viable.
+Evaluating the impact on methane emissions, including reductions in whole-of-life methane emissions (e.g. steers turned off a year earlier, more productive females, and fewer breeders required).
+The project will also explore whether these outcomes could qualify as an approved method for generating carbon credits.